uranija/JustMusic/README.md

 # JustMusic
 ## Fourth project in ABND course

-The goal of this project was to design and create the structure of a Music app which would allow a user to play audio files.The goal of this project is to plan for building an app that has the structure of a music playing app to practice app design and the use of explicit intents to navigate around the app.
-There are many music player apps, and they make a wide variety of design choices.
-I had to decide by myself on the structure of the app and and i had to build all that structure using intents.
+The main goal of this project was to plan for building an app that has the structure of a music playing app to practice app design and the use of explicit intents to navigate around the app.
+There are many music player apps out there, and they make a wide variety of design choices.
+I had to decide by myself on the structure of the app and i had to build all that structure using intents.
 I decided to build ann app to play music from the user’s library of music.

 ## Project objectives:
 - Designing an app